ebadi/autonomous_platform/README.md

 - [`HOW_TO_EXTEND.md`](HOW_TO_EXTEND.md) : Are you a new team member?
 Look at this file for a quick introduction to the project and how to get going.
 It also has a general design principles for the project to keep in mind when adding new functionality.
 - [`TEST_DEBUGGING.md`](TEST_DEBUGGING.md) : Contains a list of known errors when working with AP4 and how to solve them
 - [`ISSUES_AND_FUTURE_WORK.md`](ISSUES_AND_FUTURE_WORK.md) : A Comprehensive list of known bugs & issues and possible future work to be done on the platform.
-- [`REQ_SPEC_BOOM.xlsx`](REQ_SPEC_BOOM.xlsx) contains a list of decided upon requirements and specifications which the autonomous platform should follow.
+- [BOM](Resources/BOM) contains a list of decided upon requirements and specifications which the autonomous platform should follow.
 A complete bill of materials (hardware components) can be found in this file.
 It contains items, what purpose they serve, where they can be bought and a total estimated cost.
   As of *June 2023* the total cost is 16500 SEK to build the base platform and have spare parts over.

 ## Thanks

 [![INFOTIV logo](Resources/infotiv-logo.png)](https://www.infotiv.se)
 [![Chalmers logo](Resources/chalmers.png)](https://www.chalmers.se)
 [![GokartCentrallen logo](Resources/gokartcentrallen.png)](https://gokartcentralen.se/)

 We would like to extend thanks [Gokartcentralen in Kungälv](https://gokartcentralen.se/kungalv/) for generously allowing us to drive, test, and validate our go-kart at their track.
 Without [Gokartcentralen](https://gokartcentralen.se/) and the helpful individuals working there, this project would not have turned out as it did.